-An intangible asset arising from development (or from the development phase of an internal project) is recognised when: • it is technically feasible to complete the asset so that it will be available for use or sale.
+An intangible asset arising from development (or from the development phase of an internal project) is recognised when:

-- It is technically feasible to complete the asset so that it will there is an intention to complete and use or sell it. - there is an ability to use or sell it. - it will generate probable future economic benefits or service potential. - there are available technical, financial and other resources to complete the development and to use or sell the asset. - the expenditure attributable to the asset during its development can be measured reliably.
+- it is technically feasible to complete the asset so that it will be available for use or sale. - there is an intention to complete and use or sell it. - there is an ability to use or sell it. - it will generate probable future economic benefits or service potential. - there are available technical, financial and other resources to complete the development and to use or sell the asset. - the expenditure attributable to the asset during its development can be measured reliably.